Alan Marks, J.D.

 Vice President

 Maria Martinez Sanchez is a native New Mexican, born and raised in Albuquerque.
 She attended Albuquerque High School and New Mexico State University.
 She received her law degree from the University of New Mexico in 2008 and has worked in the public interest field since becoming an attorney.
 She worked at the New Mexico Center on Law and Poverty for six years, where she fought to improve the living and working conditions of New Mexico's farm and dairy workers.
 Since 2014 she has been a staff attorney at the American Civil Liberties Union of New Mexico, defending New Mexicans' constitutional and civil rights.
+She is currently the Legal Director at New Mexico ACLU.

 Director